ni/nimble/packages/nimble-components/src/table/specs/table-column-sort-hld.md

 Shift-clicking a column header will cycle the column from unsorted, to ascending sort, descending sort, then back to unsorted.

--   Any other columns that were already sorted maintain their sorting
+-   Any other columns that were already sorted remain sorted (their `currentSortIndex` values will be normalized to `0..(n-1)`, for `n` sorted columns)
--   If the clicked column was already sorted, its sort index does not change
 -   If the clicked column is transitioning to unsorted, its `currentSortIndex` will be set to `undefined`
--   If the clicked column is transitioning to being sorted, it will get a `currentSortIndex` of `0` if no other columns were already sorted, or `max(alreadySortedColumn1SortIndex, ..., alreadySortedColumnNSortIndex) + 1` if there were existing sorted columns
+-   If the clicked column is transitioning to being sorted, it will get a `currentSortIndex` of `0` if no other columns were already sorted, or `n` if there were `n` other columns already sorted

 If sorting is enabled for a column, sorting menu items also appear in the column header menu:
 ![Sorting via Column Header Menu](./spec-images/HeaderMenuSorting.png)